 Consensus Mechanisms in Blockchain Networks Demystified

 A clear explanation of how consensus mechanisms work.
-This guide demystifies Proof-of-Work (PoW) and Proof-of-Stake (PoS) and explains their role in securing a decentralized network.
+This guide demystifies Proof-of-Work (PoW) and Proof-of-Stake (PoS) and explains their role in.

 A blockchain is a distributed database, a shared ledger that is maintained by a network of computers that don't trust each other.
 This raises a fundamental question: How do all of these independent participants agree on a single version of the truth?
 How do they decide which transactions are valid and in what order they occurred?
 The answer lies in the consensus mechanism.